francisturney/PolynomialCalculator/README.md

 Usage

-For any file you are given a set of empty polynomials a-z.
+For any file you are given a set of empty polynomials named a-z.

-In order to set the any of the polynomials use "let f = " and then your polynomial, with terms separated by " + " or " - " and individual terms of the form n/dX^np/dp in which n is the numerator of your coefficient d is the denominator of your coefficient x is the variable and np and dp are the numerator and denominator of your power respectively.
+In order to set the content of any of the polynomials use "let f = " (where f is any polynomial index) and then your polynomial; with terms separated by " + " or " - " and individual terms of the form n/dX^np/dp in which n is the numerator of your coefficient d is the denominator of your coefficient x is the variable and np and dp are the numerator and denominator of your power respectively.